19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) direct the Registrar not to issue a practising certificate to the solicitor;

-(b) direct the Registrar to issue a practising certificate to the solicitor free from conditions or subject to such conditions as the Judge thinks fit; or
+(b) direct the Registrar to issue a practising certificate to the solicitor free of conditions or subject to such conditions as the Judge thinks fit; or

 (c) make such other order as the Judge thinks fit.